cogini/prometheus_exometer/README.md

     api_http_requests_total{method="POST", handler="/messages"}

 It does this by converting the labels into keyword=value atoms which it appends to the Exometer name, which is normally a list of atoms.
-It is, in general, bad practice to create a lot of atoms, as the Erlang VM has a relatively small fixed limit.
-Specifically, don't create labels based on user input.
+The Erlang VM has a relatively small fixed limit on the number of atoms.
+Because of this, you should not create labels in response to external input, you should limit the atoms to a relatively small set that you control.

 ## Example

-An example of creating metrics is to record atom codes for handler, action and detail on responses.
+An example of creating metrics is to record atom codes for handler, action, and detail on responses.
 The handler indicates the module which created the response.
 The action is a standard set like "success", "redirect", "reject", "error", similar to HTTP 200/300/400/500 responses.
-Detail depends on the module, e.g. if we reject DDOS traffic based on the HTTP user agent, it might be "agent".
+Detail depends on the module, e.g. if we reject DDOS traffic based on the HTTP user agent, it might be "agent.

 The result might look something like this for an API service: